menzzana/geipac/docs/index.rst

 :-i,--ifile <file>: Specifies the input interaction variable file.
 Default: null
-:-f,--limitfile <file>: specifies a file containing significance limits for APp and MULT permutation calculations.
+:-f,--limitfile <file>: specifies a file containing significance limits for APP and MULT permutation calculations.
 :-r,--iterations <iterations>: Sets the max number of iteration to perform when computing logistic